WHAT IS THE MINIMUM WAGE IN FLORIDA?

 • The employer has made it clear that no job, compensation, or stipend is available to the intern at the end of the internship.

-If you interned for a company and performed a job for them, you might be eligible for compensation.
-Know that the law does not allow the company to “ban” you from an industry or otherwise adversely affect your career due to filing a claim so Contact us today.
-The initial consultation is free.
+Know that the law does not allow the company to “ban” you from an industry or otherwise adversely affect your career due to filing a claim, so contact us today.
+The initial case evaluation is free.

 Mortgage Industry Employees